Information for participants traveling to Princeton

 A hotel block has been reserved at the Nassau Inn in Princeton, NJ, located adjacent to the Princeton University campus.

-The workshop will be held on campus in Jadwin Hall.
+The 2025 Bootcamp will be held on campus in Jadwin Hall and Lewis Library.
 It may be useful to review the University webpages about traveling to and visiting Princeton.

 Please send any questions about travel to the workshop to Andrea Rubinstein or Ian Cosden.